escowles/recipes/_posts/2024-02-24-detroit-style-pizza.md

 8 oz. pepperoni, sliced
 other toppings as desired
 24 oz. mozzarella and cheddar cheese, cubed
-* grease 16" square pan with oil and stretch dough (it will not reach sides)
+* grease 16" square pan (or three quarter sheet pans) with oil and stretch dough (it will not reach sides)
 * cover with plastic wrap and rest 30 minutes, then stretch dough to sides
 * cover with plastic wrap and rest 45 minutes
 * remove plastic wrap and compact dough to remove air bubbles